steffitan23/cubstart-website/content/course-info.md

 Labs are a fun way to learn and practice the content in a more hands-on way!
 We have all sorts of exciting exercises for you to make your own demos and small apps.
 They also serve as a means of introducing the homework assignment (that was assigned the previous week) for those who are struggling to grasp certain concepts or haven't gotten around to doing the assigned homework.

-Web: Labs consist of a mini-lecture reviewing past topics, introducton of new concepts, and potentially a short lab assignment depending on the week.
-The first hour is required.
+Web: The first hour of lab is required.
 The second half of lab serves as office hours / homework party and is optional, but highly recommended for those new to programming.

 iOS: Lab is optional.